 - Place the chicken roll ups in a greased baking dish and drizzle them with oil.

 - Add a little chicken stock or wine to the bottom of the dish.
 This helps to keep the chicken moist as it cooks.

 - Cover with foil and bake until cooked through.
 Then, serve with the pan drippings and your preferred sides.

 What to serve with baked chicken cordon bleu

 Other Baked Chicken Recipes to Make

-Rather than stuffing the ingredients into the chicken, they are melted over the top.
-As a result, it tastes just like the popular Cuban sandwich!
-Or, for something a bit simpler, try one of the following:
+Rather than stuffing the ingredients into the chicken breast, they are added over the top.
+As a result, it tastes just like the the classic dish, but it’s deconstructed!
+Or, for something with a different flavor, try any of the following: